tokestermw/blog-static/content/posts/zipfianweek1.md

 3. Sum the log of each of these probabilities.
 4. Get the arg max for the classification.

-How I naively code up these steps is to serialize the code.
+How I would naively code up these steps is to serialize the code.
 I will have code for each step, and will run it one by one.
 I might construct a class and call a method at each step.
 If I want to run another model, fit a different vectorizer, even a random forests algorithm, the code length will just blow up.

 Alternatively, a minimal scikit-learn process would look like this: